avivasolutionsnl/Heidelpay-SXC9-example/readme.md

 This repository contains an example implementation of a Sitecore Experience Commerce 9 plugin for the [Heidelpay payment provider](https://www.heidelpay.com)

+> This is a very basic, naive implementation and only serves as an example.
+It should by no means be used in production, for it misses error handling, tracing and only implements the happy flow.

 ## Overview
 This example implements the Heidelpay hCO payment flow, which looks like the following: